Physical Neural Cellular Automata for 2D Shape Classification: HARDWARE DESIGN

-Our hardware tiles are designed as a shield Printed Circuit Board (PCB) that sits on top the Arduino Mega 2560 8 bit programmable prototyping board.
+Our hardware tiles are designed as a Printed Circuit Board (PCB) that sits on top the Arduino Mega 2560 (8 bit programmable prototyping board) as a shield.
 This provides a rigid body and allows us to simplify the electronics design of the module taking advantage of the 3 UART ports in the Arduino board for local communication among neighbor tiles.
 Table~\ref{tab:properties} summarises the main properties of the tile.

 The shield is shaped as a square (114.3$\times$114.3 mm) with connectors in the middle of its four sides marked as the four cardinal directions.
 Connectors are made of 2.54 mm pin headers and housings and are organized such that mating connectors (two male, two female) face each other when tiles are in the same orientation.
 The connector layout forces a specific order when connecting tiles.
 Nevertheless, pin headers provide a stable mechanical and electrical connection to neighboring tiles.